ByHelyo/taby/README.md

   - Ability to fuzzy search open tabs.
   - Powered by a fuzzy search filtering.
   - Navigate between tabs using arrow keys
-  - Switch to tab with 'Enter' or by clicking it.
   - Switch to a tab with 'Enter' or a simple click
 - Customize the appearance with options for light and dark modes
 - Shortcut for duplicate tab.